LinoMeister/seminar-cggp-alpha-wrap-2/README.md

 # Alpha Wrapping with an Offset in 2D

-An implementation of 2D Alpha Wrapping with an offset for point cloud data.
+**Student**: Lino Meister
+**Supervisor**: Ningfeng Zhou

+This project contains an implementation of **alpha wrapping with an offset** for a 2D scenario, limited to processing 2D point clouds as input data.
+This implementation was then used to conduct experiments with different traversability criteria.

 ## Documentation